Skip Breadcrumb Links

 For More Information

-- CIC Help Centre - A tool that helps answer frequently asked questions on immigration matters.
+- IRCC Help Centre - A tool that helps answer frequently asked questions on immigration matters.
 It offers several ways of searching through the information available, including search by keyword.
-From Citizenship and Immigration Canada.
+From Immigration, Refugees and Citizenship Canada (IRCC).

 - Electronic Travel Authorization (eTA) - Information about a new entry requirement for some foreign nationals.
 From Immigration, Refugees and Citizenship Canada (IRCC).